0sureshyadav0/flyBird/README.md

 - Click the Download button to download the app from MediaFire.
 - Allow permission to install app from unknown sources.

-  - **Note**: It will say that the app may contain some malware cause I haven't added anything like that.
-But it is safe to install.
+  - **Note**: It will say that the app may contain some malware but I haven't added anything like that.
+It is safe to install.
   - If you have still confusion/doubt then feel free to ask anything about it.

 - After installation, open the app and follow the instruction that is being provided in the app carefully otherwise app may not perform task.
 - And here you go.
 Enjoy the app
-- Don't forget to give feedback about adding some features or something you found unexpected.
+- Don't forget to give feedback about adding some features or something found unexpected.

 # For Developer